odolan/receipt-printer/README.md

 ## How to Use

-1. Ensure your EPSON_TM_T20II printer is properly connected and configured.
+1. Ensure your EPSON_TM_T20II printer is properly connected and configured. (look into installing drivers)
-2. Follow the steps in the video to implement the code snippet in your project.
+2. Note that the code included is just a snippet to connect and output to the printer and does not include other functionality shown in the video
-3. Run your code to print a test receipt.
+3. I am saving images in the .JPG format.
+I have not tested other formats

 ## Purchase the Printer